dutangc/CASdatasets/README.md

 ## Citation

-If you use `CASdatasets`, you should cite: <br/> Christophe Dutang and Arthur Charpentier (2024). *CASdatasets: Insurance datasets*, R package version 1.2-0.
+If you use `CASdatasets`, you should cite: <br/> Christophe Dutang and Arthur Charpentier (2024). *CASdatasets: Insurance datasets*, R package version 1.2-0, DOI [10.57745/P0KHAG](https://doi.org/10.57745/P0KHAG).